Polynomial identity language

 As seen in the previous figure above, publics form part of the verfier’s inputs.
 And, similar to the above pasword protocol, these publics are uniquely related to the executor’s input program.

 By default, all values in PIL are considered private.
-However, any specific can be made public by using the keyword public.
+However, any specific value can be made public by using the keyword public.

 The figure above illustrates a hash pre-image proof, where \(\texttt{hash_value}\) is public, while \(\texttt{hash_pre-image}\) remains confidential.

-The initial cell of the execution trace (colored red) signifies a secret input, which is put through a sequence of instructions (designed to model the hash function \(\textbf{Hash}\)), and culminates in the production of the hash output.
+) signifies a secret input, which is put through a sequence of instructions (designed to model the hash function \(\textbf{Hash}\)), and culminates in the production of the hash output.

 Subsequently, the cryptographic backend generates a proof \(\pi\) and public values, and these inputs to the verifier.

-Next PIL version: PIL2
+Next PIL version: PIL2¶

 Currently, we are in the process of developing a new version of PIL, referred to as PIL2.